 Except that all of these technological advances are one of the biggest risks facing kids today.
 Excessive screen time is associated with the following emotional and behavioral problems:

-- exposure to potentially traumatizing material and inaccurate information
+- Exposure to the potentially traumatizing material and inaccurate information

 Though there would be benefits to a screen-free lifestyle, you don’t have to eliminate electronic use in your home to reduce the negative impact of electronic devices on your kids’ behavior and mood: